Safety Procedures & Testing

 Students, staff, and faculty will be required to wear masks.

 There will be a general university conduct code stipulation.
-Failure to adhere will result in sanctions which will e clearly articulated by Campus Life prior to the start of the term
+Failure to adhere will result in sanctions which will be clearly articulated by Campus Life.

 Students will be provided with a COVID kit that includes multiple masks, a thermometer, and gloves.
 It will be your responsibility to bring that with you.
 We will also have extra back-up if you forget yours on a given day.